exonum/exonum-doc/src/get-started/java-binding.md

 ## Services Activation

 No services are enabled on the node by default.
-`ejb_app_services.toml` configuration file defines the services to enable and it is required for running node.
+To enable services, define them in the `ejb_app_services.toml` configuration file.
-This configuration file should be located in a **working directory**, where you are running commands.
+This file is required for a running node. `ejb_app_services.toml` should be located in the **working directory** of your project, where you run commands.
 It consists of two sections:
 `system_services` and `user_services`.